Using prescription drugs to relieve anxiety or help with sleeping can cause dependence.

 Some people experience memory loss, faulty judgment, a shortened attention span, and frightening shifts in their emotions.
 People may speak slowly and have difficulty thinking and understanding others.
 People may have involuntary eye movements (nystagmus).

 People who have used sedatives such as benzodiazepines for more than a few days often feel that they cannot sleep without them.
-When they stop the drugs, they may have mild withdrawal symptoms such as
+When they stop the medications, they may have mild withdrawal symptoms such as

 Anxiety and nervousness at bedtime